 Author names and affiliations-Following the article's title, list the names of all authors who contributed significantly to the research.
 Do not use titles (e.g., Dr. or Ms.) or credentials (e.g., Ph.D.) in this section.
-For each author, a footnote (no more than one line in length and in

-8 pt. font) may be used to specify additional information.
-To format the footnote, use initials for the author's given names and write their last name in full; optionally list degrees held by the author, separated by a comma; optionally list an email address in round brackets (do not use a comma before the opening bracket); the remainder of the line may include other information the authors wish to include about themselves.
-One of the authors must act as Corresponding Author for the purposes of submission.
-The Corresponding Author is strongly encouraged to sign the journal's final PDF version of the manuscript with a private key that corresponds to a Bitcoin (BTC or BCH) or Ethereum (ETH) address associated with their identity, and to provide that Bitcoin address as the last line in the first page's footer.
+For each author, a footnote (no more than one line in length and in 8 pt. font) may be used to specify additional information.
+To format the footnote, use initials for the author's given names and write his last name in full; optionally list degrees held by the author, separated by a common; optionally list an email address in round brackets (do not use a comma before the opening bracket); the remainder of the line may include other information the author wishes to include about herself or himself.
+One of the authors must act as Corresponding Author and should be denoted with an additional footnote marker [].
+The Corresponding Author is strongly encouraged to sign the journal's final PDF version of the manuscript with a private key that corresponds to a Bitcoin address associated with his identity, and to provide that Bitcoin address as the last line in the first page's footer.
 A link to the Corresponding Author's digital signature will be included on Ledger's website beside the link to the PDF version of the article.